 This section differs from the other sections of the website as, rather than being topic based, it allows contributors to take an overview of a number of different aspects of deaf education over a period of time.
-It is a different but important way to look at the changes experienced between 1960 and 2010, the period covered by the website.
+It is a different but an important way to look at the changes experienced between 1960 and 2010, the period covered by the website.

 It arose because in the early days of the website, we received two pieces which went beyond a specific area but provided a valuable and rich account of the period.
 We were able to add to this later, through articles submitted for the ‘40 years on’ edition of the BATOD magazine published in November 2016.